ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 ### Pool Constants

 In this post, I am going to solve everything in general terms.
 Some may find it enlightening to substitute the real-world values of these variables into the equations.
 Thus, below I have provided some ranges for these variables ([source](https://billiards.colostate.edu/faq/physics/physical-properties/)).
-Note that these apply specifically to North American pool.
+Note that these apply specifically to North American billiards.
 However, the values will be very similar for other variants.

 $$
 \begin{align}